What is Homeowners Insurance and Do I Need it in NYC?

 Flood Insurance

-But you do need to pay extra for flood insurance, as New York City is known to lenders as a flood-prone area.
+But you need to pay extra for flood insurance, as New York City is known to lenders as a flood-prone area.

 Adding flood insurance has a high deductible and can be very expensive.